sahandevs/SProtector/README.md

 Not fixed fnes :

-- Renamer May not work on wpf apps
+- Renamer May not work on wpf apps ( and buggy on win forms too :( )

 Recently fixed :